oceanprotocol/docs/content/tutorials/marketplace.md

 By doing so, developers can:

+- Change the name of the marketplace.
+- Implement their own branding and style.
 - Change the source of the asset information.
-- Implement their own branding, style.
-- Change the source of asset information.
 - Customise the fees

 ## Forking marketplace